 Plantain and highland cooking bananas are important staple crops in West-Central Africa and Eastern Africa, respectively.
 They play an essential role in food security, enhanced livelihoods, and resilient agricultural systems.

-But breeding bananas and plantains was for a long time considered impossible due to sterility and triploidy – containing only vestigial seeds, the mutant fruits have an extra set of chromosomes and are unable to sexually reproduce.
+But breeding bananas and plantains was for a long time considered impossible due to sterility and triploidy – containing only vestigial seeds, they are unable to sexually reproduce.
 This poses challenges for the development of improved varieties able to withstand threats such as black sigatoka, a common and highly destructive leaf spot disease.

-About 12.4 million tons of plantains (93% from West-Central Africa) and 9.8 million tons of highland cooking bananas improved by CGIAR and national partner research were produced in Africa in 2018
+About 12.4 million tons of plantains and 9.8 million tons of highland cooking bananas were produced in Africa in 2018

 In 1987, CGIAR scientists at IITA finally found a way to breed several black-sigatoka-resistant plantain hybrids, demonstrating that banana breeding is in fact possible, through a combination of conventional and novel methods.
 Their achievement earned IITA the International King Badouin Award in 1994.